oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     ![AVDF](./images/360-55.png "DV - fire query")

 **Note:**
-- `BA_ALEX` has the object privelege access on CO.Orders; BA_ALEX also has necessary DV realm authorization on schema CO
+- `BA_ALEX` has the object privilege access on CO.Orders; BA_ALEX also has necessary DV realm authorization on schema CO
 -  `CUSTOMERADMIN` has the object privilege access on CO.Orders; but no DV realm authorization on schema CO
 </details>